Telerias/Commitmas/README.md

  - Commited a new Powershell snippet
  - Learning Markdown

-     This should be a code block
+    This should be a code block, why won't it change!